piyoma/Yaksa-Framework/README.md

 # Yaksa Framework

+﻿
+// Copyright (c) 2020 The YaksaFramework Authors piyoma.
+All rights reserved.
+// Use of this source code is governed by a BSD-style license that can be
+// found in the LICENSE file.

+#ifndef __yaksa_framework_h___
+#define __yaksa_framework_h___

 /*꧁༒༒༒༒༒༒༒༒༒༒༒༒༒༒༒༒༒༒༒༺TONOSHIKI PIYOMA༻༒༒༒༒༒༒༒༒༒༒༒༒༒༒༒༒༒༒༒꧂

           ꧁༒༒༒༒༒༒༒༒༒༒༒༒༺☼☽☪☭----✞----☭☪☽☼༻༒༒༒༒༒༒༒༒༒༒༒༒꧂

+                ✞IN HOC SIGNO VINCES✞
+                Kyrie eleison, In nómine Patris, et Fílii, et Spíritus Sancti.

                 A cross-platform GUI Framework Wrapped Chromium that Can embedded All Systems and Platforms. eg. Windows, linux, macOS, Android, iOS, Unity, UnrealEngine4, Qt, and etc.
                 2020/04/29 piyoma
                 break;
                 ༺GitHub https://github.com/piyoma/YaksaFramework༻

 		About Yaksa-Framework.h Unique Interface Define.

 		///////////////////////////////////////༺TONOSHIKI PIYOMA༻///////////////////////////////////////